matuteiglesias/journal/content/JobMarket/2025-08-06_Comprehensive_Resume_and_CV_Optimization_for_Tech_.md

 ### Key Activities:
 - Followed up on an [[AI]] Engineer application at Kubikware and addressed technical issues with Globant's Talent Experience.
-- Transitioned academic projects to production environments, focusing on containerization and automation.
+- Transitioned academic projects to production environments, focusing on containerization and [[automation]].
 - Extracted and converted browser tab data from [[JSON]] to [[CSV]] for analysis.
 - Clustered job openings into role families and tailored CV templates for each.
 - Provided detailed critiques and rewrites for CVs targeting Data Engineering, [[Machine Learning]], and Full-Stack roles.